Leadership

 Asia: Blair Jin

-Blair Ying Jin works as a Postdoctoral fellow at the Department of English and Communication, Hong Kong Polytechnic University.
+Blair Ying Jin works as a Research Assistant Professor at the Department of English and Communication, Hong Kong Polytechnic University.
 She is primarily interested in health communication, discourse analysis, conversation analysis, and social media discourse.
+She is now working on two projects: computer-mediated emotional discourse in online medical consultations and cancer care.
 Her published work includes empirical articles and book chapters on doctor-patient interactions, parent-child interactions, and social media discourse.
 Her publications have appeared in international journals on linguistics such as Applied Linguistics, Research on Language and Social Interaction, Discourse Studies, Journal of Language and Social Psychology, Journal of Pragmatics, Chinese Language and Discourse, Communication & Medicine.

 Australia & Oceania: